Tanmayk03/Hyperlocal-Delivery-Application-/docs/02-structure.md

 # Project Structure

-The Blinkit Full-Stack Clone is organized into two main folders: `client/` for the frontend and `server/` for the backend.
+Hyper Delivery Application is organized into two main folders: `client/` for the frontend and `server/` for the backend.
 Here's a complete breakdown:

 ## 📁 Client Folder Structure
 ```plaintext